hadley/adv-r/Function-operators.md

     ```

-* Ensure that if the first input is `NULL` the output is `NULL` (the name is inspired by Haskell's maybe monad which fills a similar role in Haskell, making it possible for functions to work with a default empty value).
+* Ensuring that if the first input is `NULL` then the output is `NULL` (the name is inspired by Haskell's maybe monad which fills a similar role in Haskell, making it possible for any function to work with a `NULL` argument).

     ```r